-We’ve all had days where we feel down, and don’t know why.
-One of the biggest reasons at times we feel depressed and in a funk is because we have been led down the garden path and told that we are not ever supposed to feel down.
-Well, I am here to tell you that it is okay to be in a funk, it is okay to be blue, and it is okay to wallow in your misery… with limitations.
+We’ve all had days when we feel down and don’t know why.
+One of the biggest reasons why we may feel suddenly depressed and in a funk is because we have been led down the garden path and told that we are not ever supposed to feel down.
+It is okay to be in a funk, it is okay to be blue, and it is okay to let yourself feel down… with limitations.

-We do not always have to have a purpose, yet, we live in such a fast-paced society.
-If we are not constantly on the move, or using our brains for some productive endeavor, we feel guilty.
+We do not always have to have a purpose, yet, we live in such a fast-paced society that many of us struggle with feeling restless or lacking purpose.
+If we are not constantly on the move, using our brains or bodies for some productive endeavor, we feel guilty.
 To avoid these feelings of guilt, we keep on moving.
 We keep our brains active.
 We check off that item list.
-We fall into our beds exhausted each night, with not one moment devoted to the art of doing nothing all day long.
+We fall into our beds exhausted each night, with not one moment devoted to the art of doing nothing and just being.

 Sooner or later, we may hit a wall, and fall into a funk.
 We may suddenly feel fatigued, lethargic, and unmotivated.
-We may even lose interest in things we used to love to do.
-It may feel like we can’t shake a certain lingering sadness or apathy.
-There are a few reasons we may have gotten to this state, but rest assured there are also ways to cope positively!
+We may even lose interest in things that we used to love to do.
+It may feel like we can’t shake a lingering sense of sadness, apathy, or lack of motivation.
+There are a few reasons why we may have gotten to this state, but rest assured that there are also ways to cope positively!

 Pressures Related Funk

-We are so conditioned to be awesome that on those days we feel less than awesome.
-We can feel like there is something monumentally wrong with us for having an “off” day.
+We are so conditioned that we have to be happy and progressing that on those days when we feel less than awesome, it can feel like there is something monumentally wrong with us for having an “off” day.
 So instead of taking the day off, we forge ahead and try to shake the funk.
-For me it is the gym, sometimes twice, revamping my resume, or even writing something inspiring to post on social media - no cat videos allowed!
+For me it’s hitting the gym, sometimes twice in a day, revamping my resume, or even writing something inspiring to post on social media.
 If the sun is shining, it is especially difficult to allow the funk to have its way.
 Have you ever felt guilty for being inside and seeing your neighbors out walking and socializing?
 Why do we beat ourselves up like this?
 Why can’t we just allow ourselves to have a funked up day?

-Sometimes our funks are symptomatic of a more serious clinical issue.
+Sometimes, our funks are symptomatic of a more serious clinical issue.
 Lack of motivation, fatigue, lethargy, and loss of interest in things formerly interesting to us are classic symptoms of depression.
-For individuals struggling with depression, getting out of a funk spell may feel especially difficult, because depressive spells may last days, even weeks.
-Despite this, there are steps one can take to get out of their funk and gain momentum towards feeling better.
+For individuals struggling with depression, getting out of a funk spell may feel especially difficult, because depressive spells may last days, weeks, or even months.
+Despite this, there are steps one can take to get out of a funk and gain momentum towards feeling better.

 Getting Out, by Getting In

 One way to get out of a funk is to let it happen.
 This is not to suggest that you allow yourself to fall into the depths of despair, but just let the funk work its way out.
-Unless clinically depressed, it can, and it should be allowed to.
-Sometimes the funk is just our mind’s way of saying, "Time out.”
+Allow yourself to feel, and then let it go.
+Unless clinically depressed, it will pass, and it should be allowed to.
+Sometimes the funk is just our mind’s way of saying, “time out.”
 I have learned to use rainy Sundays as my timeout days.
 Even hot days are good days to close the blinds and just have a day in.
-Read a book, binge-watch Netflix, and give yourself time to rest.
+Read a book, binge-watch Netflix, and give yourself time to rest and be.

 Set Small Action Goals